WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.16

-List for credentials for Bitbucket servers.
+List for credentials for Bitbucket Data Center.

 .. code-block:: python